-By the moment of writing the course, there are two most popular 64-bit architectures of microprocessors: IA64 and Intel 64.
+At the time of writing the course, there are two popular 64-bit architectures of microprocessors: IA64 and Intel 64.

-You should understand that IA-64 and Intel 64 are absolutely different, incompatible with each other, microprocessor architectures.
-Within the scope of this course we will consider only Intel 64 (x64 / AMD64) architecture as the most popular among applied Windows software developers.
+You should understand that IA-64 and Intel 64 are entirely different microprocessor architectures, and are incompatible with each other.
+Within the scope of this course we will consider only Intel 64 (x64 / AMD64) architecture, as the most popular among applied Windows software developers.
 Accordingly, when we mention Windows operating system, we will mean its 64-bit versions for Intel 64 architecture.
 For example: Windows XP Professional x64 Edition, Windows Vista x64, Windows 7 x64.
-The program model Intel 64 available to a programmer in a 64-bit Windows is called Win64, for short.
+The program model Intel 64, available to a programmer in a 64-bit Windows is called Win64, for short.

 The information given here is based on the first volume of the documentation "AMD64 Architecture Programmer's Manual.
 Volume 1.
 Application Programming".

-The need of a 64-bit architecture is determined by the applications that require a larger address space.
+The need for a 64-bit architecture is determined by the applications that require a larger address space.
 First of all, these are high-performance servers, data managers, CAD and, of course, games.
-These applications will get great benefits from the 64-bit address space and larger number of registers.
-Few registers available in the obsolete x86 architecture limit performance of computing tasks.
-The increased number of registers provides the necessary performance for many applications.
+These applications will gain great benefits from the 64-bit address space, and larger number of registers.
+Having few registers available in the obsolete x86 architecture, limits the performance of computing tasks.
+The increased number of registers provides the necessary performance boost, required for many applications.

 Let us point out the main advantages of the architecture x86-64:

 Although a 64-bit processor can theoretically address 16 Ebytes of memory (2^64), Win64 now supports only 16 Tbytes (2^44).
-There are some reasons for that.
-Contemporary processors can provide access only to one Tbyte (2^40) of physical memory.
-The architecture (but not the hardware part) can extend this space up to 4 Pbytes (2^52).
-But in this case you need an immense amount of memory for the page tables representing it.
+There are reasons for this; contemporary processors can provide access only to one Tbyte (2^40) of physical memory.
+The architecture (but not the hardware part) can extend this space up to 4 Pbytes (2^52), but in this case you need an immense amount of memory for the page tables representing it.

-Besides the limitations described above, the size of memory available in every particular version of the 64-bit Windows depends upon the commercial reasons of Microsoft.
+Besides the limitations described above, the size of memory available in every particular version of the 64-bit Windows, depends upon Microsoft's own commercial reasoning.
 Different Windows versions have different limitations which are illustrated in the table.

 Table 1 - The amounts of memory supported in different Windows versions